CiscoDevNet/ansible-dcnm/docs/cisco.dcnm.dcnm_vpc_pair_module.rst

     # This module supports the following states:
     #
     # Merged:
-    #   VPC switch pairs defined in the playbook will be merged into the target fabric.
+    #   vPC switch pairs defined in the playbook will be merged into the target fabric.
     #
-    #   The VPC switch pairs listed in the playbook will be created if not already present on the DCNM
+    #   The vPC switch pairs listed in the playbook will be created if not already present on the DCNM
     #   server.
-If the VPC switch pair is already present and the configuration information included
+If the vPC switch pair is already present and the configuration information included
     #   in the playbook is either different or not present in DCNM, then the corresponding
     #   information is added to the DCNM.
-If a VPC switch pair  mentioned in playbook
+If a vPC switch pair  mentioned in playbook
     #   is already present on DCNM and there is no difference in configuration, no operation
     #   will be performed for such switch pairs.
     #
     # Replaced:
-    #   VPC switch pairs defined in the playbook will be replaced in the target fabric.
+    #   vPC switch pairs defined in the playbook will be replaced in the target fabric.
     #
-    #   The state of the VPC switch pairs listed in the playbook will serve as source of truth for the
+    #   The state of the vPC switch pairs listed in the playbook will serve as source of truth for the
-    #   same VPC switch pairs present on the DCNM under the fabric mentioned.
+    #   same vPC switch pairs present on the DCNM under the fabric mentioned.
 Additions and updations
-    #   will be done to bring the DCNM VPC switch pairs to the state listed in the playbook.
+    #   will be done to bring the DCNM vPC switch pairs to the state listed in the playbook.
-    #   Note: Replace will only work on the VPC switch pairs mentioned in the playbook.
+    #   Note: Replace will only work on the vPC switch pairs mentioned in the playbook.
     #
     # Overridden:
-    #   VPC switch pairs defined in the playbook will be overridden in the target fabric.
+    #   vPC switch pairs defined in the playbook will be overridden in the target fabric.
     #
-    #   The state of the VPC switch pairs listed in the playbook will serve as source of truth for all
+    #   The state of the vPC switch pairs listed in the playbook will serve as source of truth for all
-    #   the VPC switch pairs under the fabric mentioned.
+    #   the vPC switch pairs under the fabric mentioned.
 Additions and deletions will be done to bring
-    #   the DCNM VPC switch pairs to the state listed in the playbook.
-All VPC switch pairs other than the
+    #   the DCNM vPC switch pairs to the state listed in the playbook.
+All vPC switch pairs other than the
     #   ones mentioned in the playbook will be deleted.
-    #   Note: Override will work on the all the VPC switch pairs present in the DCNM Fabric.
+    #   Note: Override will work on the all the vPC switch pairs present in the DCNM Fabric.
     #
     # Deleted:
-    #   VPC switch pairs defined in the playbook will be deleted in the target fabric.
+    #   vPC switch pairs defined in the playbook will be deleted in the target fabric.
     #
-    #   Deletes the list of VPC switch pairs specified in the playbook.
+    #   Deletes the list of vPC switch pairs specified in the playbook.
 If the playbook does not include
-    #   any VPC switch pair information, then all VPC switch pairs from the fabric will be deleted.
+    #   any vPC switch pair information, then all vPC switch pairs from the fabric will be deleted.
     #
     # Query:
-    #   Returns the current DCNM state for the VPC switch pairs listed in the playbook.
+    #   Returns the current DCNM state for the vPC switch pairs listed in the playbook.

-    # CREATE VPC SWITCH PAIR (LANClassic or External fabrics)
+    # CREATE vPC SWITCH PAIR (LANClassic or External fabrics)

-    - name: Merge VPC switch pair paremeters cisco.dcnm.dcnm_vpc_pair:
+    - name: Merge vPC switch pair paremeters cisco.dcnm.dcnm_vpc_pair:
         src_fabric: "test-fabric"
         deploy: true